Local strategic partnerships

 - Rochdale Safeguarding Partnership Board - provides information and advice about safeguarding adults and children in the borough of Rochdale.

-- Heywood, Middleton and Rochdale Integrated Care Partnership (HMR ICP) - working together to improve health and care services for people in Heywood, Middleton and Rochdale.
-HMR ICP is part of NHS Greater Manchester Integrated Care helping organisations work better together with people and communities.
+- Heywood, Middleton and Rochdale Locality Board - works together to improve health and care services for people in Heywood, Middleton and Rochdale.
+It forms part of NHS Greater Manchester Integrated Care Partnership helping organisations work better together.